zavolanlab/htsinfer/README.md

                         available records, all records will be processed (default: 0) --read-layout-adapters PATH
-                        path to text file containing 3' adapter sequences (one sequence per line) to scan for (default: data/adapters.txt in package root directory) --read-layout-min-match-percentage FLOAT
+                        path to text file containing 3' adapter sequences to scan for (one sequence per line; default: data/adapter_fragments.txt relative to package root
+                        directory)
+  --read-layout-min-match-percentage FLOAT
-                        minimum percentage of reads that contain a given adapter sequence in order for it to be considered as the library's 3'-end adapter (default: 5) --read-layout-min-frequency-ratio FLOAT
+                        minimum percentage of reads that contain a given adapter sequence in order for it to be considered as the library's 3'-end adapter (default: 2) --read-layout-min-frequency-ratio FLOAT
                         minimum frequency ratio between the first and second most frequent adapter in order for the former to be